AdobeDocs/commerce-operations.en/help/implementation-playbook/self-hosting/security-concepts.md

 ---
-title: Self-hosted Adobe Commerce security concepts
+title: Self-hosting Adobe Commerce security concepts
-description: Learn about self-hosted security ideas and concepts and best practices to consider.
+description: Learn about self-hosting security ideas and concepts and best practices to consider.
+Learn concepts such as read only file system, malware scanning, and many other topics for consideration when hosting adobe commerce.
 landing-page-description: Learn some security concepts and things to consider when hosting Adobe Commerce on your own.
 short-description: Learn strategies and security concepts for hosting Adobe Commerce yourself.
 kt: 11420
 doc-type: tutorial
 audience: all
-last-substantial-update: 2023-04-11
+last-substantial-update: 2023-04-13

 ---